GarryLed/Employee_management_system/README.md

 - [ ] Determine data to be stored (e.g., employee ID, name, department, salary, etc.).

-- [ ] Design the System:
+2. **Design the System:**

-- [ ] Create a high-level system architecture diagram.
+- [x] Create a high-level system architecture diagram.

 The purpose of the high-level system architecture diagram is to provide an overview of the system's major components, their interactions, and the flow off data within the system.
+Here are the steps:

-### Step 1.
-Identify major components
+**Step 1.
+Identify major components**
 1. **User interface (UI)**
 2. **Business Logic Layer (BLL)**
 3. **Data Access Layer (DAL)**
 4. **Database**
 5. **External services/systems**

-### Step 2.
-Define interactions between major components
+**Step 2.
+Define interactions between major components**

+UI<->BLL
+- UI sends request to BBL (view list of current employees)
+- BLL processes the request and sends back a response (confirmation message, employee list)

+BLL<->DAL
+- BLL calls the methods in the DAL to retrieve or update data in the database
+- DAL returns confirmation of the operation to BLL

+DAL<->Database
+- DAL executes queries in the database
+- Database returns the results to the DAL

+BLL<->External services / systems
+- BLL interacts with external srevices or systems to integrate them into the applicaion (API's)

-### Step 3.
-Visulize components and their interactions
+**Step 3.
+Visulize components and their interactions**

 - [ ] Draw the Components and interactions between them:

-### Step 4.
-Review and Refine
+**Step 4.
+Review and Refine**

 #### Example of High-Level System Architecture Disgram
 - [x] Create a high-level system architecture diagram